#sffbookclub

 This is a cliché critique, but most of what didn't work for me was how much this book told instead of showed.
 There's an entire chapter midway through where the protagonist dumps the backstory of the old LK president's misdeeds that they've chosen not to share with the reader until that point.
 The book continually laments how AI will slowly run more of the world and humans won't be necessary, but we see little evidence (and directly very little of AI in …

-Anton Hur, Djuna: Counterweight (Hardcover, Pantheon) 2 stars
+Anton Hur, Djuna: Counterweight (Hardcover, Pantheon)

 Unusual